avaneev/prvhash/README.md

 exponentially.
 Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period's exponent increases by message's entropy in bits, approximately.
+The maximal PRNG period's `2^N` exponent approximately equals to full PRNG system size in bits.

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `lcg` inputs, adding guaranteed security firewalls, and increasing